stm32-rs/stm32-rs/README.md

                 value: 101

-    # Add new registers to this peripheral.
-Entries are registers by default,
+    # Add new registers and interrupts to this peripheral.
-    # which can also go inside a '_registers' block, or interrupts go in an
+    # Entries are registers by default, which can also go inside a '_registers'
-    # '_interrupts' block.
+    # block, or interrupts go in an '_interrupts' block.
     _add:
         EXAMPLER:
             description: An example register